wawr2k/mousejitterdna/README.md

 This mod adds a "Mouse Jitter" feature to prevent AFK detection in Duet Night Abyss.
 It works by periodically moving the mouse cursor slightly when the game is in the background or foreground.

+https://github.com/wawr2k/macrorec for other scripts/mod and english keyboard/mouse recorder.

 ## Features

 *   **Non-Disruptive**: Checks if the mouse is in the game window before jittering.
 If the mouse is outside, it centers it first.